amentumspace/file_unittest/README.md

 It will raise an exception if the two files are not identical.

-Sometimes code changes will result in small changes in output, for instance due changing the order of operations, and some small changes in output might be deemed to be acceptable.
+Sometimes code changes will result in small changes in output, for instance due to changing the order of operations, and some small changes in output might be acceptable.

 In this case it is recommended to control the precision of the output when generating the files.